nikhilraghav29/MK-SGC-SC/README.md

 # MK-SGC-SC: Multiple Kernel Guided Sparse Graph Construction in Spectral Clustering for Unsupervised Speaker Diarization

 ### About
-This repository contains the implementation for the paper:
+This repository contains the implementation for the following work:
 - Nikhil Raghav, Avisek Gupta, Swagatam Das, and Md Sahidullah, *MK-SGC-SC: Multiple Kernel Guided Sparse Graph Construction in Spectral Clustering for Unsupervised Speaker Diarization*.

 ## Dependencies